benedekrozemberczki/SEAL-CI/README.md

   --learning-rate               FLOAT   Adam learning rate.
 Default is 0.01.
 ```
 ### Examples
-The following commands learn a model and save the predictions.
+The following commands learn a model and score on the unlabaled instances.
 Training a model on the default dataset:
 ```
 python src/main.py
 ```